Biology

 Types of cryptogamic plants

 As explained above, the characteristics of cryptograms are varied.
-This is because they belong to various genera and species of organism.
+This is because they belong to various genera and species of organisms.
 To help us classify and categorize cryptogamic plants, they are subdivided into three large groups:

 • Bryophytes: non-vascular plants.
 As they do not have a vascular system and do not have specialized structures for the transport of water and nutrients, they are much smaller plants that require high levels of environmental humidity.
 Liverworts, hornworts, and mosses are considered bryophytes.
+These plants are often among the first to colonize new or disturbed environments, playing a key role in ecological succession.

 Cryptogamic Plants - Meaning, Characteristics and Examples - Types of cryptogamic plants